ivancheban/gatsby-api/src/content/index.md

 let kittens = api.kittens.get();
 ```

-> The above command returns JSON structured like this:
+> The preceding command returns JSON structured like this:

 ```json
 [